|Maritime procession in São Cristovão, Rio de Janeiro; at the background the Leper Hospital, eighteenth century 1.|

 Thematic Catalogue of Nunes Garcia's Works, compiled by Mrs. Cleofe Person de Mattos.

-The year 1783 marked the beginning of a partnership between the young musician, at age 15 or 16, with the chapel master and subchantre of the Cathedral of Rio de Janeiro, Canon João Lopes Ferreira, which would be the first step to succeed him in the profession.
+The year 1783 marked the beginning of a partnership between the young musician, at age 15 or 16, with the chapel master and subchantre of the Cathedral of Rio de Janeiro, Canon João Lopes Ferreira.
 This partnership is documented by the antiphon "Tota pulchra es Maria" (CPM 1), dedicated to the Cathedral, Nunes Garcia´s first known composition.
 He was already aspiring to the priesthood.
 The ecclesiastical career, besides providing a stable income and the means to realize his artistic talent, gave immunity, in an age of absolutism and religious fanaticism, to the violence of the Holy Office, the arrogance of the powerful and the arbitrarinesses of compulsory recruitment, dangers to which the poor families of the Kingdom and the colonies of Portugal were always subject 2.

 In 1784, at age 17, he signed the founding charter of the Brotherhood of St. Cecilia as a music teacher, along with the former teacher Salvador José de Almeida e Faria and the student Bonifácio Gonçalves.
 Under the invocation of the Patroness of Music, the Brotherhood was created to regulate the activity of a large class that included singers, instrumentalists, conductors, copyists, composers and teachers in a city in which music was part of the official ceremonies.
 The Brotherhood promoted admission examinations, imposed working guidelines, gains, duties and rights, and demanded "morality" of the fellow members.
 The commitment of the Brotherhood of St. Cecilia was confirmed by Queen Mary I in 1786 3.